Stable Fly Action Group

 Who are we?

 The Stable Fly Action Group (SFAG) is made up of people who have been, and continue to be, affected by Stable Flies.
+We are all volunteers who work hard to keep this pest on EVERYONE's radar!

 Our aim is to develop strategies to minimise the impact of stable (biting) flies.